carlosp420/nymphalidae_diversification/MS.md

 Figure for MEDUSA run on MCC tree from random 1000 trees.

 **``supp_mat_13_results_of_Multi-MEDUSA_run_on_1000_trees.txt``**: Summary
-results from a Multi-MEDUSA run on the 1000 random trees selected from the posterior distribution.
+results from a MultiMEDUSA run on the 1000 random trees selected from the posterior distribution.

-**``supp_mat_14_multimedusa_result_prob_nodes.pdf``**: Probability of nodes with estimated rates from a Multi-MEDUSA run on the 1000 random trees selected from the posterior distribution.
+**``supp_mat_14_multimedusa_result_prob_nodes.pdf``**: Probability of nodes with estimated rates from a MultiMEDUSA run on the 1000 random trees selected from the posterior distribution.

-**``supp_mat_15_multimedusa_results_rates_nodes.pdf``**: Boxplot of estimated rates for the Multi-MEDUSA run on the 1000 random trees selected from the posterior distribution.
+**``supp_mat_15_multimedusa_results_rates_nodes.pdf``**: Boxplot of estimated rates for the MultiMEDUSA run on the 1000 random trees selected from the posterior distribution.

 **``supp_mat_0x_host_plant_data.csv``**: Hostplants of Nymphalidae butterflies